ChinmayBhansali/PokeMasters/README.md

 - as a player in a battle, I want to be able to switch my active Pokémon with one of my benched Pokémon
 - as a player in a battle, I want to be able to escape from the battle
 - as a player in a battle, I want to be able to use my bag (in this version, only Pokéballs)
-- as a player, I want to be able to level up my Pokémon
 - as a player, I want to be able to heal my Pokémon at PokéCenter
-- as a player, I want to be able to save my game progress to continue again
+- as a player, I want to be able to quit my game